-Will O’Shaughnessy has left behind Ashley Springs, and his car dealership, and moved his family to a dairy farm in the hills of southwestern Wisconsin.
+The second book from author Harold William Thorpe continues the story of Will and Mary O’Shaughnessy of Iowa County, Wisconsin.
+Will has left behind Ashley Springs, and his car dealership, and moved his family to a dairy farm in the hills of southwestern Wisconsin.

 Now, as the Great Depression gives way to World War II, his daughters are growing up.
 Neighbors are driving gasoline tractors, but he’s still plowing with horses and milking by hand.

 Will is living his dream.
 But challenges bear down.
 His wife, Mary, insists on taking in their wild teenage niece from Texas.
 Accidents, unreliable farmhands and weather take their toll.
 Bills are piling up.
 He’s wrangling with other dairy farmers about forming a co-op.
 His troubled, maimed brother Jesse might be back.
 And did someone purposely set out to sicken his herd?
 Will is beginning to think that his grandfather was right, that he doesn’t have what it takes to run a farm.Download a sample chapter of Bittersweet Harvest